Summer reading helps develop strong readers. Here are several tips and a free summer reading bingo to encourage your child to read.

 Listening to stories is also pleasurable, and the more your child enjoys it, the more they will want to read themselves.

 Or go old school and get a CD player and books on CD.
-We’ve had the CD player pictured for FOUR years so I totally recommend it.
+We’ve had the CD player pictured for FIVE years so I totally recommend it.

-Pre-COVID, we’d get books with CDs every time we went to the library and my children will listen to the books independently.
+We can request books with CDs from the library and my children will listen to the books independently.
 This grows their vocabulary and enjoyment at the same time.

-With COVID and the library being closed, check out the children’s books on CD available on Amazon.
 There are tons of Disney read-along books and CDs that are affordable.
-This is nostaglic for me because I had these on records as a child.
+This is nostalgic for me because I had these on records as a child.